 The first place to try is your university’s library.
 For the most part, universities will keep their libraries open until about midnight.
 Some may even allow you to stay even later, but you have to check the hours to make sure.
 Generally, school libraries are the safest and most reliable places to study at night.

 If you aren’t into the idea of late-night libraries, you may need to get creative.
 For example, many chain restaurants like Denny’s or even McDonald’s offer free Wi-Fi to customers.
 It’s kind of like working at a coffee shop!
 You may not be able to stream a movie on their internet, but you can get some work done!
 Look around the restaurants around your school and see if any of them can make a suitable study spot.

 Energy drinks, coffee, candy, and chips are great late-night snacks, right?
 Not when it comes to studying!

 Chugging energy drinks or multiple cups of coffee isn’t ideal to help you study at night.
 Those fluids are filled with sugar, which can lead to a crash.
 One sugary drink won’t hurt you but do not go overboard.
 Prioritize drinking water instead.
 Staying extra hydrated will keep your energy up and help you concentrate.

-As for foods, don’t go carbohydrate-heavy.
-The high amount of carbs will have a crash effect as sugar does.
-Instead aim for fruits, veggies, proteins, and maybe a little treat.
+As for food, don’t go crazy on the carbs.
+The high amount of carbohydrates will lead to a crash like sugar does.
+Instead, try to aim for fruits, veggies, and proteins.
 Eat a light dinner or make a few of these snacks: